ovh/docs/pages/cloud/vps/using-snapshots-on-a-vps/guide.en-ca.md

 > [!alert]
 >
 > Restoring a snapshot will automatically delete it to make space for the next one, this action is irreversible.
-If you wish to conserve the same snapshot, make sure you take a new one once the restoration process is completed before making any changes to the restored system.
+If you wish to keep the same snapshot, make sure you take a new one once the restoration process is completed before making any changes to the restored system.
 >

 ### Best practice for using snapshots